0-bill-0/ComfyUI-BillLoRA-Captioner/README.md

-# Bill's LoRA Detail Captioner (Gemma 4 Edition)
+# BILL-Concept_Isolator-Captioner

 ## Overview
-The **Bill's LoRA Detail Captioner** is a specialized ComfyUI node designed to automate the creation of high-precision captioning datasets.
+The **BILL-Concept_Isolator-Captioner** is a specialized ComfyUI node designed to automate the creation of high-precision captioning datasets.
 By integrating multimodal LLMs—specifically the Gemma 4 architecture—it bridges the gap between raw image data and the descriptive metadata required for high-quality LoRA (Low-Rank Adaptation) training.

 ## Technical Approach: Concept Isolation
 To ensure maximum subject fidelity, the node employs a logic gate known as **Concept Isolation**.
 This process prevents the model from overfitting by decoupling the subject's unique identifiers from the general scene description.